samlevy3/samlevy3.github.io/_posts/2025-12-17-Entropy-Garden.md

   </iframe>
 </div>

 So I knew my submission, to truly come from me, needed to be a little odd.
-I am a technical writer and spend my days writing code, creating diagrams, and responding to Jira tickets.
+I am a software engineer and spend my days writing code, creating diagrams, and responding to Jira tickets.
 I also spend a lot of my day thinking about how to improve interactions between government Open Data and Artificial Intelligence (deeply conflicted about this).
 I wanted a project that incorporated these parts of myself while pushing me to think about entropy, art, and my complicated relationship with the modern AI.

 I started by looking at older styles of Artificial Intelligence that were deterministic *and* stochastic, explainable, low energy, and understandable.